 As a mother of 4 children ages 5 and under, I prefer to have a simple, easy to manage, merciful wardrobe.

-So, tomorrow, I’ll be sharing 5 steps to routinely take to ensure you’re maintaining a simple and merciful capsule wardrobe.
+So, tomorrow, I’ll be sharing 5 steps I like to take to ensure I’m maintaining a simple and merciful capsule wardrobe.
 I highly recommend using this 5-step process to create your own!

 Have you ever tried reducing your closet to just a week or so of essentials per season?
 If not, what’s held you back?